Tim Lopes (journalist): Kidnapping

-On the afternoon of June 2, Lopes decided to film at a boca de fumo (a drug-selling location) along Rua Oito (Eighth Street) in the Vila Cruzeiro favela.
+On the afternoon of June 2, Lopes decided to film at a drug-selling location (boca de fumo) along Rua Oito (Eighth Street) in the Vila Cruzeiro favela.
 Lopes's aim was to obtain footage of drugs and weapons, as he had in 2001 in the favela da Grota within the Complexo do Alemão.
 It was later learned that before this night, Lopes had recently filmed in Vila Cruzeiro three different times.

 Inside Vila Cruzeiro, Lopes went to a bar and bought a beer, then walked across the street and hung out on the sidewalk while filming armed traffickers driving by on motorcycles.
 Lopes was accosted by two members of the criminal faction who controlled Vila Cruzeiro and most of the Complexo do Alemão (often just referred to as "o Complexo"), André da Cruz Barbosa and Maurício de Lima Matias.
-As is common in the criminal underworld, the traffickers were known by their nicknames: André Capeta (André the Devil) and Boizinho (Little Ox).
+As is common in the criminal underworld, the traffickers were known by their nicknames: André "Capeta" (André the Devil) and "Boizinho" (literally, Little Ox).
 A young boy had earlier approached Lopes when he was at the bar, and he did not know that the boy was a lookout for a drug dealer.
 The traffickers became suspicious when someone noticed a small light coming from the pack at Lopes's waist, where his camera was concealed, and reported it to one of the armed traffickers.

 Upon being confronted, Lopes stated that he was a journalist from Rede Globo.
 They asked for his journalist credentials, which Lopes did not carry when working undercover.
 Lopes was subsequently beaten at the scene.
-Using a Nextel radio, the traffickers called the head drug lord, Elias Pereira da Silva, known by his nickname, Elias Maluco (meaning Crazy Elias or Madman Elias), at the faction's headquarters at the favela da Grota within the Complexo do Alemão for instructions.
+Using a Nextel radio, the traffickers called the head drug lord, Elias Pereira da Silva, known by his nickname, Elias "Maluco" (literally, "Crazy Elias" or "Madman Elias"), at the faction's headquarters at the favela da Grota within the Complexo do Alemão for instructions.
 They were told to wait for a car to pick them up to transport Lopes from Vila Cruzeiro across the hills to the top of the Grota in the Complexo do Alemão where Elias Maluco was waiting for what he viewed as the captured "trophy".
 Before putting him into the trunk of a stolen Fiat Palio, the traffickers shot Lopes in either his feet or legs and tied his hands behind his back.